rdov/rdov.github.io/glossary.md

 *Developer* - The inventor or technical contributor of a project

+*Direct Use* - A revenue model where an invention is actively used or sold.

 *F/OSS* - Free and Open Source Software

 *FDT* - An abbreviation for Future Development Thesis